 Many high school students pursue higher education for dual credit: completing college-level courses in high school to receive both high school and college credit.

-- Verity College is another Christian college that offers distance learning through affordable and flexible credit.
+- Verity College is a Christian college that offers distance learning through affordable and flexible credit.

-- The Master’s College offers discounted rates for dual-enrolled students.
+- The Master’s University offers discounted rates for dual-enrolled students.

 College on a budget:

 - Chambers College

 - Patrick Henry College